 To this end, Sennheiser needed to design a wireless system where the clarity would not be impeded in any way.
 All we can say is that they were 100% successful.
 Complete with internal antennas with built-in switching diversity, 10 selectable channels over a huge UFC frequency range.
 The XSW1-835 is ideal for the biggest of venues.

-SE Electronics mics can be found in professional studio’s all over the world and once you begin recording with it, you’ll understand why – simply outstanding.
+SE Electronics mics feature in professional studio’s all over the world and once you begin recording with it, you’ll understand why – simply outstanding.

 For the times when you need to record vocals on the go, be it broadcasts for news, podcasts or when inspiration strikes, the Rode NT USB condenser mic has you covered.
-The trick here is the active electronics within the microphone that handle all of the analogue to digital conversion for you so you can simply plug into your computer, load up your software and get professional grade recordings instantly.
+Active electronics within the microphone handle all of the analogue to digital conversion for you.
+So, you can simply plug into your computer, load up your software, and get professional grade recordings instantly.